ahmedatefsyhh/Course-8-Programming-Advice/README.md

 # Course-8-Programming-Advice

-The Client and Users Must be Included
+The Clients and Users Must be Included

 (-1) for Admin Access .